 – Bhairavi Jani, Past Chairperson - Steering Committee, CII SR IWN and Director, SCA Group

 “I am pleased to applaud the completion of 3 years of IWN!
 The phenomenal growth of IWN across the Southern Region and its inclusiveness within all CII mainstream activities is a reflection of the leadership and commitment of the IWN Members.
 The significant interventions from health talks, medical camps, programmes on personal effectiveness, leadership development, mentorship workshops, work career development and policy initiatives have played a large role in the development of women’s empowerment.”

 “IWN is a very active network for creating gender parity and to assist women to face challenges with confidence and self-worth and maintain a healthy work life balance!
 The tangible and intangible impact created by these initiatives is of immense value not only to women, but to the society at large.
 I would like to congratulate the IWN Leadership for effectively driving the initiatives during these early years and I am confident that IWN will grow in all aspects into a National CII initiative.”

-– Ms. Rajshree Pathy, Immediate Past Chairperson, CII Southern Region and Chairman & Managing Director, Rajshree Sugars & Chemicals
+– Ms. Rajshree Pathy, Past Chairperson, CII Southern Region and Chairman & Managing Director, Rajshree Sugars & Chemicals